Harvard-AM215/AM215-sec01/README.md

 ## 1) `10_clean.sh`

 The data set has some Windows carriage return characters.
-But we can filter these out with `sed`.
+This script filters theme out with `sed`.
-It also extracts only the columns we care about with `cut`.
+It then extracts only the columns we care about with `cut`.
-It write three new data files.
+Finally, it writes three new data files.
 You should inspect them with head.

 **The next scripts become more complex!** But part of that complexity the implementation of a `--help` flag you can you when calling them to see how they